LucaSain/LucaSain/README.md

 I am focused mainly on front-end development coupled with serverless architecture.

-My preferred programming language is JavaScript.
+My preferred programming language is JavaScript and now I am exploring Rust for embedded.

 You can check some of my projects on my website (WIP).